FLXA-Indonesia/FLXA-Auth-Service-IOTA/README.md

 Note: Authentication and authorization mechanisms should be implemented to secure these endpoints.

 ## Contributing
-We welcome contributions to enhance the FLXA User Service.
+We welcome contributions.
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Commit your changes with clear messages.